 What is a mercantile company?

-It is any legal personality created for the purpose of carrying out commercial transactions subject to company law.
+It is an entity with legal personality created for the purpose of carrying out commercial operations subject to company law.
 They will therefore always have an economic objective.

 Types of company